Medically reviewed by Drugs.com. Last updated on May 11, 2020.

 Sigmoidoscopy is used to diagnose certain bowel problems such as unexplained bleeding, diarrhea, constipation or rectal pain.
 If your doctor sees a suspicious area, he can use an attachment at the end of the sigmoidoscope to remove a piece of tissue and send it to the laboratory to be examined under a microscope.
 This is called a biopsy.
 If your doctor finds an abnormal area during the test, he or she may recommend a more comprehensive test called a colonoscopy.

 Sigmoidoscopy is also used as a screening test to check for colorectal cancer.
 It usually is done once every 5 years, beginning at age 50.
 It may be combined with fecal occult blood testing to ensure that cancer is not missed in the upper part of the colon.
-As an alternative, your doctor may recommend a colonoscopy every 5 to 10 years.
+As an alternative, your doctor may recommend cancer screening with a colonoscopy, usually once 10 years for people at average risk.

 The last part of your large intestine needs to be fairly empty during sigmoidoscopy to give your doctor a clear view of your intestinal wall.
 To help empty your bowel, your doctor will give you specific directions about using enemas the day of the procedure.
 In some cases, you may need to use laxatives the day before the procedure.
 On the day of your appointment, you may be asked to not eat or to limit yourself to mostly liquids.
 Your doctor will give you more details about diet when you schedule your sigmoidoscopy.